 The HPD is compact, at just 600mm wide by 440mm deep and 280mm tall, so it fits under the bonnet of a classic Mini with room to spare.
-It's also relatively lightweight, coming in at 70kg.
+It's also relatively lightweight, coming in at 49.9kg.
 Swindon has designed it for multiple uses, from classic car conversion kits through to sports cars and even small commercial vehicles.
-You'd also hope that, in the tradition of crate engines, shed-based amateur mechanics will be able to get their hands on it for use in all kinds of wacky conversions when it hits the market in 2020.
+You'd also hope that, in the tradition of crate engines, shed-based amateur mechanics will be able to get their hands on it for use in all kinds of wacky conversions.
 You can read more about their Mini conversion here and what inspired the concept in our exclusive interview with Raphaël Caillé.

 For the second time, the SMMT has brought together tech start-ups and SMES with big-name automotive manufacturers for its annual Future Mobility Challenge.
 Forty-three small companies had the opportunity to meet with and pitch their ideas to brands such as Ford Mobility, Bosch, Toyota, Honda and Volvo in an event aimed at driving cross-sector collaboration and provide genuine business opportunities to smaller innovators.